 - a) One for SECURITY PROTOCOL OUT commands; and - b) Zero for SECURITY PROTOCOL IN commands.

-If a device server receives an IKEv2-SCSI header with the INTTR bit set to zero, then:
+If a device server receives an IKEv2-SCSI header with the INTTR bit set to zero, then the error shall be processed as described in 7.7.3.8.